Smikkel20/Beer-O-Meter/README.md

 ## Usage

-1. Power the Arduino.
+1. Power the PCB.
-2. Place your glass on the pressure plate (or hold the button down).
+2. Place your glass on the pressure plate.
-3. Start drinking.
+3. Pick up the glass and start drinking!
-4. Release the button / lift the glass when empty.
+4. Put down the glass on the pressure plate when its empty.
-5. The display shows your time in **centiseconds** (e.g., `0420` = 4.20 seconds per sip).
+5. The display shows your time!

-The meter auto-resets after ~2 seconds so you can go for another round.

 ## Building & Flashing